 - Save the role, and assign it to the admin as you would any other Role.

 Note that certain role permissions do have dependencies on these course permissions.
 For example, the Course Activity report requires access to Online Courses to select a course to report on via the mandatory filter in that report.

 Absorb offers a couple of additional options which allow you to configure display options for individual courses:

 - On the edit course page, select the Availability tab

 In the Administrators section, you have two options:

-- EDITORS: The admins selected here will be the only ones able to edit the course.
+- Editors: The admins selected here will be the ONLY admins able to edit the course if they have course visibility.
 However, other admins will still be able to modify enrollments and view reports related to this course.
-This field will be blank by default, which will allow all admins with the MODIFY COURSES permissions (in their admin role) to edit the course.
+This field will be blank by default, which will allow all admins with the Modify Courses role permission to edit the course.

-- ADMIN VISIBILITY DEPARTMENT: This allows you to choose a single department that will be able to view this course.
-When selected, admins that do not have user management access to this department will not see this course in the Courses report or any other areas that list courses in your portal.
+- Department Visibility: By selecting Add Department, an Admin can choose one or more departments (and sub departments) that will be able to view this course.
+When selected, Admins that do not have user management access to this department will not see this course in the Courses report or any other areas that list courses in your portal.